Braves vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is batting .381 with four doubles, two home runs, a walk and seven RBI.
+- Yelich hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .286 with three doubles, a home run and five RBI.

 Yelich Recent Games